desk-framework/desk/docs/content/en/docs/topics/logging-i18n/internationalization.md

 app.i18n = new MyI18nProvider();
 ```

+### Supplying locale information

+The {@link I18nProvider} interface includes a method that must be implemented to supply information about the locale that's implemented by the provider.

+- {@link I18nProvider.getAttributes}

+This method should return an object that includes _at least_ a locale identifier (e.g. `en-US`) as the `locale` property.
+In addition, the following properties are used by Desk itself:

+- `rtl` — Indicates whether the language follows a right-to-left writing system.
+- `decimalSeparator` — The character that's placed before decimals in regular number notation (i.e. either `.` or `,`).

 ### Handling translations

 The {@link I18nProvider} interface includes a method that's used to translate text.
 This method is invoked automatically from {@link LazyString.translate()}, to translate all text passed to `strf`, which may include both markers and placeholders.